jrbrtsn/ban2fail/README.md

 + When reporting, DNS lookups are performed in parallel with 200 simultaneous lookups.

 + Written in pure C, with less than 15,000 lines of source code.
+Your CPU has better things to do than load the python runtime ;-)

 + Efficient enough to run every 0.4 seconds without monopolizing a CPU core on a modest server.